Engin-Boot/pong-stage-aruna09/Stage0/Exit-State.md

   Then: Alert user with the message
-  "Are you sure you want to exit" AND exit if the user clciks YES otherwise redirect to the previous state
+  "Are you sure you want to exit" AND exit if the user clicks YES otherwise redirect to the previous state